input-output-hk/essential-cardano-content/content/faq/is-my-ada-safe-when-staking.md

 *   A delegator can move to a new Stake Pool any time they wish.

-*   It is advisable to use a hardware wallet for extra security.
+*   You can stake while using a hardware wallet and it is advisable to use one for extra security.
 See '[Should I get a hardware wallet?](https://www.essentialcardano.io/faq/should-i-get-a-hardware-wallet)'

 You could think of staking your ada as a vote of confidence in a Stake Pool.
 Each ada you have in the wallet that you have delegated to a Stake Pool increases the chances of that Stake Pool being chosen to produce the next block.